 Our secure content delivery platform allows for strict user permissions and controls.
 You can decide exactly which files a given person has access to and restrict them from accessing more information than they require.
 You can also track which files were downloaded, saved, printed or viewed by IP address.

 While most companies do not share such sensitive data as Equifax, we can all learn something about their breach.
-Protect your company, your consumers and your intellectual property with eServe.
+Protect your company, your clients, your franchise accounting secrets, and your intellectual property with eServe!